letsgolee/jCastle/README.md

 The pre-built `jCastle.min.js` file is inside `dist` folder and it includes `buffer.js` for to use with the web browser.

+## Recent Update

+Bug fixes and removing `BigInteger` library.
+JavaScript now has its own `BigInt`, it does not need any more the library.

 ## Testing

 jCastle includes many testing codes and it is time consuming.